 Science Advisory Group of the UN Climate Action Summit 2019, September 2019: The High-level synthesis report of latest climate science information assembles the key scientific findings of recent work undertaken by major partner organizations in the domain of global climate change research, including the World Meteorological Organization, UN Environment, Global Carbon Project, the Intergovernmental Panel on Climate Change, Future Earth, Earth League and the Global Framework for Climate Services.
 The Report provides a unified assessment of the state of our Earth system under the increasing influence of anthropogenic climate change, of humanity’s response thus far and of the far-reaching changes that science projects for our global climate in the future.

 Since 1993, the World Meteorological Organization (WMO), through the Commission for climatology and in cooperation with its Members, has issued annual statements on the status of the global climate to provide credible scientific information on climate and its variability.
 In December 2019 at COP25, WMO released the Provisional Statement on the State of the Global Climate in 2019, that reports the global average temperature in 2019 (January to October) was about 1.1 degrees Celsius above the pre-industrial period.
+The WMO Statement on the State of the Global Climate in 2019, released March 2020, shows climate change is having a major effect on all aspects of the environment, and on the health and wellbeing of the global population, warning the world is not on track to meet targets of the Paris Agreement.

 This World Meteorological Organization (WMO) report from September 2019 determines that the global average temperature has increased by 1.1°C since the pre-industrial period, and by 0.2°C compared to 2011-2015.
 Greenhouse gas concentrations in the atmosphere have increased to record levels, locking in the warming trend for generations to come.
 See press release here.
 The climate statement – which covers until July 2019 - was released as part of a high-level synthesis report United in Science under the umbrella of the Science Advisory Group of the UN Climate Summit 2019.